masalinas/uniovi-maiind-node-red-docker/README.md

  - With a simple flow called **Greeting Flow**.

 ## Steps
-Follow the next steps to build an run your custom node-red container.
+Follow the next steps to build an run your custom mongodb and node-red container.

 ### STEP01: start a sample node-red to get the settings.js file and create an admin password
  ```